-Frequent washings also protect your RV from environmental conditions, such as rain, snow and salt air.
+Frequent washings also protect your RV from environmental elements, such as rain, snow and salt air.

-- WASH your RV as soon as possible if it becomes contaminated with foreign material. - AVOID parking under trees or near ocean sea salt. - DO NOT scrape ice or snow from the painted surface, ALWAYS brush off the affected area. - If anti-freeze, gasoline or any solvents are spilled on the painted surface, RINSE the area with water immediately. - Bugs and bird droppings should be rinsed off daily.
+- WASH your RV as soon as possible if it becomes contaminated with foreign material. - KEEP the washing nozzle about 16 inches (40 cm) or more away from the RV body. - · AVOID parking under trees or near ocean sea salt. - DO NOT scrape ice or snow from the painted surface, ALWAYS brush off the affected area. - If anti-freeze, gasoline or any solvents are spilled on the painted surface, rinse the area with water immediately. - Bugs and bird droppings should be rinsed off daily.